elena-in-code/FrontEnd-Web-Developer-Google-Nanodegree-Scholarship/notes.md

  Reached a breaking point we can add `margin-left:auto;` and `margin-right:auto;` so will add margins and no longer expand the divs. <br>
  example: <br>
  [Fluid Layouts](https://codepen.io/Elena_in_code/pen/ERaQmG)

+ # Order
+ Set the order that inside the container the different divs will show up, by default all have set "0" so "-1" will ensure that will come first and 1 and above will come after.